microsoft/genaiscript/slides/pages/makecode-translations.md

 ## Automate with the CLI

-Scale the script using the CLI and google/zx.
+- Scale the script using the CLI and google/zx.
+- Validate with compilers, tests, ...

 ```js
 const langs = ["French", "German", ...]